emencia/Epaster/docs/usage.rst

     gestus register

-Remember this should only be used in integration or production environment.
+Remember this should only be used in integration or production environment and you will have to fill a correct accounts in the ``EXTRANET`` part.